 In the words of John Adams, signer of the Declaration of Independence and second president of the United States:

 “It is dangerous to open so fruitful a source of controversy and altercation as would be opened by attempting to alter the qualifications of voters… every man who has not a farthing, will demand an equal voice with any other, in all acts of state.
 It tends to confound and destroy all distinctions, and prostrate all ranks to one common level.”

 “…made by men most capable of analyzing the qualities adapted to the station [of president].”

 There is no Constitutional concept of one person, one vote for president, just the opposite.
-What the Founding Fathers feared was a system that would allow selection of the president by democratic, or mob rule, where selection was not made through the deliberate consideration of a few selected people.
+What the Founding Fathers feared was a system that would allow selection of the president by democratic, or mob rule.
+What they wanted, and madated in the constitution instead, was the selection of presidents through the deliberate consideration of a few selected people.

 The Founding Fathers designed a presidential selection system in which the appointed electors would meet and deliberate over the important decision of selecting a president.